 Adequate support during the interview

-The RFIP instructs that interviews with children shall be conducted by trained personnel, sufficiently informed on the child’s psychological, emotional and physical development.[4]
-The decision-making official shall give due regard to the possibility that the child may not have been able to fully substantially his or her request for international protection.
+The RFIP instructs that interviews with children shall be conducted by trained personnel, sufficiently informed on the child’s psychological, emotional and physical development.[3]
+The decision-making official shall give due regard to the possibility that the child may not have been able to fully substantially their request for international protection.
 Furthermore, if a psychologist, a pedagogue or a social worker was arranged to attend the interview, the expert’s written report on the child shall also be taken into consideration.

 Prioritisation and exemption from special procedures